wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 ##### TC002

-**Upload completes successfully from the WordPress Media library**
+**Insert completes successfully from the WordPress Media library**

 **Steps**
-- Tap on Choose a file on the Media Placeholder.
+- Tap on Choose a file on the placeholder.
 - Tap option "WordPress Media Library" and choose a file.

 **Expected Behavior**